shorkd3v/nginx-installer/README.md

 # nginx-installator
-a simple nginx installator for unix machines
+a simple nginx installator for centos machines

 ## Installation